indrabasak/stackoverflow-indra/swagger-codegen-example/README.md

 The generated client project also provides a `README` file which can be very helpful.

 ## URL Changes
 The `ApiClient` class contains information related to establishing a HTTP client connection.
-Please make sure the `basePsth` to your REST application is correct.
-In the generated example, the `basepath` had a `https://localhost:8080` connection instead of `http://localhost:8080`.
+Please make sure the `basePath` to your REST application is correct.
+In the generated example, the `basePath` had a `https://localhost:8080` URL instead of `http://localhost:8080`.

 ## Example REST Call